 Sweetwater Trail is a 7 mile moderately trafficked loop trail located near Spring Valley, CA that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from October until June.
-Dogs are also able to use this trail but must be kept on leash.
+Horses are also able to use this trail.

 Very fun ride!